microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerapprovalrequirement.md

 ---
 title: "plannerApprovalRequirement resource type"
-description: "The **plannerApprovalRequirement** resource represents approval completion requirement on a plannerTask."
+description: "Represents whether there is an approval completion requirement must be created for a plannerTask."
 author: "ShravanthiReddy"
 ms.localizationpriority: medium
 ms.prod: "planner"